 To be clear: My shopping ban is not an act of virtue signalling.
 I initially participated because I wanted to curb my spending, minimize my wardrobe, and put focus & money towards other pursuits.Continue reading “Sustainable Wardrobing 101”

 I very much resent a specific trope of female characters in movies & television: after she experiences a terrible breakup, the woman lead cuts her hair, trims new bangs or dyes her hair, typically with disastrous results (see: The WB’s late-90s TV classic Felicity).
 My resentment of the post-breakup hairdo is why it’s never been my modus operandi.
 I first dyed my hair in the 5th grade, years before my first relationship, let alone messy breakup.
 The color I chose was red, and I was obsessed.

-In 2009, I began a style blog titled Bella Vogue.
-Bella Vogue centered on the growing & bustling fashion scene in Austin, TX.
-In 2014, after eloping to Alaska, I ceased updating BV, but the experience of creating and maintaining BV afforded me many wonderful opportunities, both for fun and for work.
+In 2009, I began a style blog titled Bella Vogue (BV).
+BV centered on the growing & bustling fashion scene in Austin, TX.
+In 2014, after eloping to Alaska, I ceased updating BV, but the experience of creating and maintaining BV afforded me many wonderful opportunities, for fun and for paid work.

 A few things have changed for me since I last seriously chronicled my adventures on the Internet, and many things have changed for the Internet itself:Continue reading “Intention.”